A new asymptotic enumeration technique: the Lovasz Local Lemma: Asymptotic results in the matching models

 The same result was discovered at the same time by Wormald.
 In 1980, Bollob\'as \cite{configmodel} introduced probability to this enumeration problem by defining the configuration model, and put the result in the alternative form

 where the term $(1+o(1))e^\frac{1-d^2}{4}$ in (\ref{os}) can be explained as the probability of obtaining a simple graph after the projection.
-The term $\frac{(dn)!}{(dn/2)!
-2^{dn/2}}$ equals $(dn-1)!!$, the number of perfect matchings on $dn$ elements, and $\frac{1}{(d!)^n}$ is just the number of ways matchings can yield the same simple graph after projection.
-Bollob\'as also extended the range of the asymptotoc formula to $d<\sqrt{2\log n}$, which was further extended to $d=o(n^{1/3})$ by McKay \cite{72} in 1985.
-The strongest result is due to McKay and Wormald \cite{81} in 1991, who refined the probability of obtaining a simple graph after the projection to $(1+o(1))e^{\frac{1-d^2}{4}-\frac{d^3}{12n}+O(\frac{d^2}{n})}$ and extended the range of the asymptotic formula to $d=o(n^{1/2})$.
-Wormald's Theorem 2.12 in \cite{wormald} (originally published in \cite{wormaldos} asserts that for any fixed numbers $d\geq 3$ and $g\geq 3$, the number of labelled $d$-regular graphs with girth at least $g$, is
+The semifactorial $(dn-1)!!=\frac{(dn)!}{(dn/2)!
+2^{dn/2}}$ equals the number of perfect matchings on $dn$ elements, and $\frac{1}{(d!)^n}$ is just the number of ways matchings can yield the same simple graph after projection.
+Bollob\'as also extended the range of the asymptotic formula to $d<\sqrt{2\log n}$, which was further extended to $d=o(n^{1/3})$ by McKay \cite{72} in 1985.
+The strongest result is due to McKay and Wormald \cite{81} in 1991, who refined the probability of obtaining a simple graph after the projection to

+and extended the range of the asymptotic formula to $d=o(n^{1/2})$.
+Wormald's Theorem 2.12 in \cite{wormald} (originally published in \cite{wormaldos}) asserts that for any fixed numbers $d\geq 3$ and $g\geq 3$, the number of labelled $d$-regular graphs with girth at least $g$, is

 In our theorem below, we allow both $d$ and $g$ go to infinity slowly.
-If we set $g=3$, we get back asymptotic formula for the number of $d$-regular graphs up to $d=o(n^{1/3})$, giving an alternative proof to McKay's result cited above.
-However, our method inherently fail to extend this result as McKay and Wormald did see above).
-In fact, our method fails to extend the lower bound in this way.
+If we set $g=3$, we get back the asymptotic formula for the number of $d$-regular graphs up to $d=o(n^{1/3})$, giving an alternative proof to McKay's result cited above.
+However, our method inherently fails to extend this result as McKay and Wormald did.
+In fact, our method already fails to extend the lower bound.
+McKay, Wormald and Wysocka \cite{wysocka} proved Theorem~\ref{multigraph} below under a slightly weaker assumption $(d-1)^{2g-3}=o(n)$.
+We could somewhat reduce the exponent in $g^6$ \cite{JCMCC}, but at least a factor of $g$ comes from comes from the condition $r\epsilon\mu\rightarrow 0$ among the conditions of Theorem~\ref{enum} that we use.
+A power of $g$ in (\ref{condition}) is of secondary importance beside the exponential term.